Complete Guide to Removing the Door on GE JVM6175SKSS Over-the-Range Microwave

 - Open the door fully to access the hinge cover mounting areas.

-- Reinstall the upper hinge cover screws on your JVM6175SKSS, tightening them firmly but not excessively (hand-tight is appropriate).
+- Reinstall the upper hinge cover screws, tightening them firmly but not excessively.

-- Reinstall the lower hinge cover screws on the JVM6175SKSS, again tightening firmly.
+- Reinstall the lower hinge cover screws, again tightening firmly.

-- Close the door and observe the gaps around all edges.
+- Close the door and check the gaps around all edges.

 Checking Door Alignment on the JVM6175SKSS

-Proper door alignment is critical for the JVM6175SKSS to function correctly and to ensure the door switches are depressed fully when closed.
+Proper door alignment is critical for the JVM6175SKSS to function correctly and ensure the door switches are fully depressed when closed.
 Use a tape measure to verify:

-- The gap at the top of the JVM6175SKSS door should be approximately 1/8 inch (3mm) and uniform across the width.
+- The gap at the top of the door should be about 1/8 inch (3mm) and uniform across the width.

 - The gap at the bottom should match the top gap (approximately 1/8 inch).

-- The left and right side gaps should be equal and approximately 1/8 inch.
+- The left and right side gaps should be equal and about 1/8 inch.

 - The door should not rock or move when you gently push on different sections.

-If the JVM6175SKSS door doesn’t align properly, the switches may not be fully engaged when the door closes, preventing the microwave from starting.
-Uneven gaps may indicate hinge pin wear or frame damage.
+If the door doesn’t align properly, the switches may not fully engage when closed, preventing the microwave from starting.
+Uneven gaps may indicate wear on the hinge pins or frame damage.
 In this case, you may need to carefully remove the door again and inspect the hinge areas for debris or bent components.

 Frequently Asked Questions